Catherine Blaiklock: English Democrats (2021–present)

+In the 2024 general election, she stood in Great Yarmouth, receiving 171 votes (0.4%).
+The seat was won by Rupert Lowe of Reform UK, the new name of the Brexit Party, although Lowe has since been suspended and is sitting as an independent.

+Blaiklock stood for the English Democrats in the 2025 Runcorn and Helsby by-election, coming 12th, receiving 95 votes and losing her deposit.

 Views

-Blaiklock has been criticised for articles she posted on The Conservative Woman where she discussed introducing hanging for drug dealers and argued that food banks are contributing to obesity in low-income families, who should be eating potatoes, being cheaper and healthier.
+Blaiklock posted articles on The Conservative Woman where she discussed introducing hanging for drug dealers and argued that food banks are contributing to obesity in low-income families, who should be eating potatoes, being cheaper and healthier.
 She has also been noted for her anti-Islam statements written on a range of conservative websites.

 In January 2019, The Guardian reported that, in blogs and tweets since deleted, she had "argued crime and fatherlessness among black men are due to high testosterone levels, and suggested their lower academic achievement could have a biological basis".

 Personal life

-Blaiklock is the daughter of explorer Ken Blaiklock, who moved his family to Norfolk when she was three months old, from where Blaiklock was raised until college.
-Blaiklock says she detested growing up in Norfolk, describing it as "intellectually devoid".
-As a teenager she spent four years in care homes because she had bulimia and her parents found her "wayward and difficult".
 Blaiklock’s first husband was a Nepali called Gyaljen Sherpa whom she met in 1997 at Everest base camp, and with whom she has two children.
 Her second husband is a British Jamaican, Christopher Kirkpatrick.